 You can also deduplicate by using machine learning algorithms.
 These are trained to dedupe not only Salesforce, but any unstructured data.
 More information available in the article below:

-In this guide, we’ve explored Salesforce duplicate rules – and beyond, into how you can identify the need to use, and leverage third-party apps in your mission for clean data.
+In this guide, we’ve explored Salesforce Duplicate Rules and beyond!
+We’ve gone into how you can identify the need to use them, as well as how to leverage third-party apps in your mission for clean data.

 Here’s a refresher of the key terms: